Moving to Estonia for an IT Job: Artem’s Relocation Story

 You are currently working at Bolt as a Senior Software Engineer.
 Can you briefly describe their interview process?

 When I was hired, there were five stages.
-The described process is for back-end engineers; mobile and front-end developers have only the two first stages in common.
-It’s also worth noting that Bolt requires no technological knowledge, for example how the JVM works.
-You are able to code using any language you want in all of the interview stages.
+The process described is for back-end engineers; mobile and front-end developers have only the two first stages in common.
+It’s also worth noting that Bolt requires very little technological knowledge, for example, how the JVM works.
+Just some basic understanding of virtual machines or similar concepts could be helpful.
+You can code using any language you want in all the interview stages.

 The process was quick but clashed a lot with my schedule.
-So in my case it took around 1.5 months from starting to receiving an offer.
-I signed the offer digitally and we agreed on a start date.
+So in my case, it took around 1.5 months from starting to receiving an offer.
+I signed the offer digitally, and we agreed on a start date.
 I should mention here that I asked to set a start date 4 months later, as I wasn’t quite ready just to pack a bag and fly away, but this was not a problem.
-Later I referred a friend and he finished the entire process in about two weeks, including the offer stage and some preparations for moving.
-Three weeks after his first call, we were already tasting Estonian beer together in the local pub.
-It might not be that quick these days, but it is still is fast.

 Do you have any tips for those interested in landing a Software Engineer job abroad?